stevnw/flashcards/README.md

 # Flashcards
-A simple flashcard program written in Nim using nigui
+A simple flashcard program written in Nim using nigui <b>Note:</b> I have only tested this on Debian.
+I have no clue if it works on windows.

 ![image](https://github.com/user-attachments/assets/d1740b91-444c-4731-9d20-8cf3712bb4db)